 Sail

-For students interested in sailing we offer two Rhodes 19 day sailers for pleasure sailing and skill building.
-They are also a great opportunity for students to learn knots and line handling.
+For students interested in sailing we offer several options.
+Our 46’ sloop, Rebecca, is often used for classes and extended sails, while our Rhodes 19s are great for having fun in the upper bay and teaching.
+Sailing is taught mainly by our student instructors, and is a great opportunity for students to learn knots and line handling.
 Advanced sailing skills may be learned through periodic courses, or by special arrangement.

 Row